 Part dance, part martial art, Capoeira is a popular choice for both men and women here in Britain.
 The Brazilian self-defence style is a great deal of fun to learn, which is why it’s so popular.
 In fact, this style of martial arts has an interesting back story.
 It turns out that the form developed in African slave communities during the times of slavery.
 Then, the African people saw the art form as a way to move towards freedom.
 Over the years, the fighting style has changed a great deal, yet it keeps many of its original aspects.
 The martial art shares a little with the other fighting forms on this list.
 To learn this old skill, you need to be as quick as lightning.

-As the primary striking art, Karate is the most famous martial art in the entire world.
+As the primary striking art, Karate is both the most famous and one of the most popular martial arts in the entire world.
 Of course, the epic Karate Kid films did a whole lot for the reputation of this excellent sport.
 The discipline is a lot like many ancient forms of Kung Fu.
 This martial art is about hitting out your counterpart before they get a chance to react to your attack.
 That means that you need fast reflexes if you hope to become a pro in the field.
 Despite what you may have heard, it takes quite some time to learn this art form, and you need to dedicate yourself.

 Taekwondo is almost the same as Karate and is another striking art of which you should be aware.
 The main difference between these two forms of martial arts is how you perform them.
 When you practice Karate, you use both your arms and legs to strike your partner.
 When you practice Taekwondo, though, there is more focus on the legs than the arms.
 It is that simple!

-Now that you know what the primary martial arts are, why are you waiting?
+Now that you know what the most popular martial arts are, what are you waiting for?
 Get out there and try them for yourself!